 The mothers in Reilly’s study all emphasised the support they received from their husbands as an important factor in enabling them to home educate.
 They also found the WA home education support group, Home Based Learning Network, invaluable and had received much needed assistance and information from them who also provided socialising opportunities for the children.

 Reilly identified several difficulties.
 Firstly, a lack of official support was an issue for these families.
 “Parents who are unfamiliar with the field of education find that the absence of detailed information on homeschooling structures, teaching techniques, content and resources initially limits their capacity to manage the process.”
 All her families mentioned the lack of government support and guidance as a problem.
 A further difficulty was the various degrees of opposition to home education that families encountered from both family members and the community.
 Funding was also identified as a problem.
 One father summed up, We’ve never had any financial assistance with resources or anything like that.
 Sometimes meeting educational needs can be difficult to do at home as some things require a fair degree of resources and specialised equipment.
 If the Education Department were really committed to the education of children they ought to be giving us the same resources that they do to schools, even if that’s in the way of providing the option to out-source some things or use local schools as a resource.
 Reilly contends, “Therefore more accessible arrangements with schools are required, particularly in non-academic areas, so that children educated at home are not disadvantaged in terms of resources and specialised equipment.”
-However, in America where financial assistance is available for home educators of special needs children in some states, Klicka reminds parents that “A common adage, that government controls nearly always follow government money, often rings true with homeschoolers who receive public school services for their special needs children.
+However, in America where financial assistance is available for home educators of children with disabilities in some states, Klicka reminds parents that “A common adage, that government controls nearly always follow government money, often rings true with homeschoolers who receive public school services for their special needs children.
 Many times the controls are not immediately visible but they usually surface as soon as the parents begin to disagree with the public school authorities’ “recommendations” for new therapy or a different educational approach.”

 Trevaskis’ thesis highlights another problem in the form of maternal distress and burnout.
-As a Victorian mother home educating five special needs daughters she felt uncertain about where to set educational goals or boundaries; often felt isolated from other parents who appeared defensive or disinterested in the daily issues of home-learning; and she had to give generously of her time and effort.
+As a Victorian mother home educating five daughters with diverse learning needs, she felt uncertain about where to set educational goals or boundaries; often felt isolated from other parents who appeared defensive or disinterested in the daily issues of home-learning; and she had to give generously of her time and effort.
 She discusses the shift that parents make away from the initial school model of learning to one which fits more naturally with the family as a community of learners.
 “It seems likely that maternal distress is most likely to occur at this initial stage.
 The transition from the initial to the establishment stage could be facilitated by knowledge of home-learning theory and its different approaches, support and mentoring.”
 Despite the problems she encountered, she found the task tremendously rewarding with unexpected bonuses for parents as well as children.

 Why Does It Work So Well?

 All the research shows that home education offers more individual attention; which is believed to be the vital ingredient necessary for academic success in the education of children with disabilities.
 The key variable that Duvall identified was the student-teacher ratios which resulted in individualised instruction which is particularly beneficial for those with disabilities.
 He found that home education allowed for significantly greater face-to-face communication and learning opportunities – 43% compared with 6% in classrooms.
-His study showed that special needs children in home education settings were given more individual attention and allowed greater participation than in classrooms.
+His study showed that children with diverse learning needs in home education settings were given more individual attention and allowed greater participation than in classrooms.
 The physical arrangement of the room and layout of materials at home was also of assistance as allowances could be made for individual students at home which could/would not be made at school.
 Typically home educated students were “encouraged to respond, and thus become fully actively engaged in learning tasks, more often than schooled children.

 Flexibility also seems to be a key issue along with individualised attention.
 “All the parents mentioned that the learning experiences home schooling offers had resulted in educational progress, indicating its viability for children with disabilities.
 There was unanimity from all the parents interviewed that the individual needs of their children were effectively met by the flexibility and specific teaching focus provided through home schooling” (Reilly)